ryanayip/Retro_Game_Store_Site/README.md

 Added constructor to simplify future object instantiation.

 File Path: src/main/java/com/example/demo/bootstrap/BootStrapData.java
-Lines 68-96:
+Lines 48-115:
-Instantiated 5 Parts and 5 Products using both existing and newly added constructors.
+Instantiated 5 Parts and 5 Products using both existing constructors and setter methods.
 Utilized if/else statement to only add sample inventory when both the product and part lists are empty.